 Acquisition Note: Source: University of North Dakota Athletics Department.

 Preferred Citation: (Description of Item).
 Phi Epsilon Kappa, Alpha Kappa Chapter Records.
 OGLMC 1423, Box #, Folder #.
 Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.

-Finding Aid Revisions: Finding aid migrated to Archon in December 2014.
+Finding Aid Revisions: Finding aid added to Archon in December 2014.

 Collection Material Type: University of North Dakota Records

-Scope and Contents: The Phi Epsilon Kappa records include materials from 1945 to 1981, with most dating from the late 1960s to the early 1970s when the chapter's records were finely kept, largely due to the labors of member Don Eshelby.
-Much material is deficient from the self-titled "Seven Lean Years" which denoted the relative inactivity of the honorary until the mid 1950s.
-The records include the Constitution and By-Laws which predate the 1960's; insight into the organization's ritual and initiation ceremonies from the mid 1950s to the mid 1970s; membership listings from the mid 1960's to 1980, occasionally supplemented in the meeting minutes which discontinuously span 1950-1980; financial records from the early 1960s until the early 1980s; correspondence from the mid 1960s until 1981; and various newsletters from the early 1950s to 1981.
-Also included in the collection are 11 photographs, small portrait-size pictures sent to the campus chapter from alumni, as well as the chapter's Charter Plaque from April 30, 1949.
-The photographs are housed in Folder 46, while the plaque was placed on the shelves adjacent to the collection.
+Scope and Contents: The Phi Epsilon Kappa records are from 1945 to 1981, with the majority from the late 1960s to the early 1970s when the chapter's records were carefully maintained, largely due to the labors of member Don Eshelby.
+There is little from the self-titled "Seven Lean Years" which denoted the relative inactivity of the society until the mid-1950s.
+The records include the constitution and Bylaws which predate the 1960s, the organization's ritual and initiation ceremonies, membership listings, meeting minutes, financial records, correspondence, and various newsletters.
+Also included are 11 photographs, small portrait-sized pictures sent to the campus chapter from alumni, and the chapter's charter plaque from April 30, 1949.
+The plaque was placed on a shelf adjacent to the collection.